ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 #### Data center location
 {: #vc_hybrid_addingviewingclusters-adding-dc-location}

-The {{site.data.keyword.CloudDataCent_notm}} location of the cluster is set to the {{site.data.keyword.CloudDataCent_notm}} of the vCenter Server instance by default.
-You can deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.CloudDataCents_notm}} is less than 150 ms. To check the network latency, use a tool such as [Looking Glass](/docs/infrastructure/network-tools?topic=network-tools-about-looking-glass#about-looking-glass).
+The {{site.data.keyword.cloud_notm}} data center location of the cluster is set to the {{site.data.keyword.cloud_notm}} data center of the vCenter Server instance by default.
+You can deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.cloud_notm}} data centers is less than 150 ms. To check the network latency, use a tool such as [Looking Glass](/docs/network-tools?topic=network-tools-about-looking-glass#about-looking-glass).

-If you deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} or {{site.data.keyword.cloud_notm}} infrastructure pod, three more VLANs are ordered for use with the ordered {{site.data.keyword.baremetal_short}}.
+If you deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center or {{site.data.keyword.cloud_notm}} infrastructure pod, three more VLANs are ordered for use with the ordered {{site.data.keyword.cloud_notm}} bare metal servers.

-### Bare Metal Server settings
+### Bare metal server settings
 {: #vc_hybrid_addingviewingclusters-adding-bare-metal}

 You can choose **Skylake**, **Cascade Lake**, or **Broadwell**.
 Options might differ depending on the version that your instance was initially deployed in.